-Error-correcting codes concern a simple setting.
-Alice wants to send Bob a message, but some of the symbols may be corrupted in the transmission.
-How should Alice "encode" her message to ensure that Bob can recover it despite the errors?
-This scenario has been studied in detail for more than fifty years, and despite the simplicity many basic questions remain unanswered.
+Error-correcting codes concern the following setting: Alice wants to send a digital message to Bob, but some of the symbols may be corrupted in the transmission.
+How should Alice encode her message to ensure that Bob can recover it despite the errors?
+This scenario has been studied in detail for more than fifty years, and despite its simplicity many basic questions remain unanswered.
 Fortunately there have been many insights throughout the years, and we will see how these are relevant for computer science.

 We model this problem as follows.
-Alice wants to send Bob a k-bit string, namely an unknown message x coming from the space $\{0,1\}^k$ .
-To this end Alice sends a longer string $C(x) \in \{0,1\}^n$ , which we call the codeword of x.
+Alice wants to send Bob a k-bit string, namely an unknown message x coming from the space $\{0,1\}^k$.
+To this end Alice sends a longer string $C(x) \in \{0,1\}^n$, which we call the codeword of x.
 When Bob receives C(x) part of it may have been corrupted and his goal is to recover x given this corrupted codeword c.

-Unless we put some restriction on how corruptions happen, this is certainly impossible even if Alice wants to send just one bit of information.
+Unless we put some restriction on how corruptions happen, this is clearly impossible even if Alice wants to send just one bit of information.
 In many applications it makes sense to consider probabilistic noise: The string C(x) is corrupted in some known stochastic manner that models the effect of the environment on the transmission.
 The simplest such corruption model, proposed by Shannon, changes every bit of C(x) independently of all the others with some small probability p.

-Even though probabilistic noise models are adequate for engineering, in computer science applications it is typically more useful to consider noise that is chosen adversarially, but limit the amount of noise.
+Even though probabilistic noise models are adequate for engineering, in computer science applications it is typically more useful to consider noise that is chosen adversarially, but assume that the total amount of noise is bounded.
 The corrupted codeword c will be obtained from C(x) by changing at most r different coordinates of C(x).